d-g-Szabo/Joining-an-existing-project-assignment/README.md

+## Reflection

+🎯 Please mention the requirements you met and which goals you achieved for this assignment.

+- I met all the requirements, which means I deployed it to Vercel.
+- I did fix page titles on post pages to match the post title
+- Handled the error when you click to vote while not logged
+- Voting was already working as implemented so I did not need to fix that.

+🎯 Were there any requirements or goals that you were not quite able to achieve?

+- I tried to do Tiptap implementation stretch goal but unfortunately it did not work

+🎯 If so, could you please tell us what was it that you found difficult about these tasks?

+- Well with the Tiptap I found it hard to understand how I could use the text editor in the form, or how I could access the Tiptap text editors to send it into the database.

+(Optional)
+🏹 Feel free to add any other reflections you would like to share about your submission e.g.

+What went really well and what could have gone better?

+- Deploying it was straightforward; I expected actual error, but If one follows the step-by-step tutorial, it's pretty easy.

+Requesting feedback about a specific part of your submission.

+- Well, I would like to get some insight into how to make Tiptap work with a form.

 ## Upvote

 Upvote is a Reddit-esque web application that allows users to create posts, upvote and downvote posts, and comment on posts in a multi-threaded, nested list.